habi/Lecture.Microtomography/slides.md

 ## Big data
 - TOMCAT 2560x2160 @ 1500 fps > 8 GB/s
 - Desktop uCT > 100s of GBs in a day

+## Image processing

+- See lecture of Guillaume Witz

 ## Reproducible research
 - Reproducibility?